 While the popularity of cupping has significantly increased in the past recent years, it isn’t a new practice.
 In fact, it was originally used by the ancient Chinese, Egyptian, and Middle Eastern cultures.
 It is an ancient form of alternative medicine that is performed by placing cups on the skin, in order to create suction.

 Today, it is used as a way to relieve pain, promote relaxation, enhance blood flow, and ease inflammation.
-To find out more about how cupping may benefit you, request an appointment at OSR Physical Therapy today.
+To find out more about how cupping may benefit you, click below and request an appointment at OSR today.

 It is important to note that cupping is not a treatment method that will be performed on skin with wounds, infection, burns, or active inflammation.
 It can sometimes create bruises on the skin that can last up to two weeks.
 Bruises typically resolve themselves with time and should not be of concern.

 Cupping can sometimes be described as a “tissue distraction release” technique.
 During the cupping process, the cups are glided across different areas of the body in order to lift and separate tissue.
 This works to enhance the release of the interfaces between the neural tissues, fascia, skin, ligaments, muscles, and tendons.
 It relaxes muscles, releases trigger points, improves lymphatic flow, increases local circulation, and releases scar tissue adhesion.
 Evidence supports cupping as an effective treatment method for several conditions, such as chronic neck pain, low back pain, and fibromyalgia.